mpdesantis/bimsim/sample-results/README.md

 * Date: 2025/04/29

 ## Description
-Sample results from an execution of the `run_all_examples.sh` script.
+Sample results from an execution of the `run_all_examples.sh` script on the DEVS Simulation Environment.
 Each experimental subdirectory contains the following files:
 * JSON configuration file used to configure and visualize the experiment
 * CSV grid log output of the experimental simulation
 * A diagram showing the experimental configuration and cell coordinates